 One of the upsides of buying a home as opposed to renting is that each monthly mortgage payment gets you a little closer to fully owning your home sweet home.
 Rent, on the other hand, just buys you a month's worth of roof over your head.
-But only a portion of your mortgage payment goes to principal -- actually paying back what you owe on the loan.
-Another portion -- a much bigger portion, for much of the loan -- is interest.
+But only a portion of your mortgage payment goes to principal – actually paying back what you owe on the loan.
+Another portion – a much bigger portion, for much of the loan – is interest.

-Principal vs. Interest
+Principal Versus Interest

 A typical fixed-rate mortgage has level payments, meaning that you pay the same amount each month.
 That payment covers both principal and interest, but the proportion of each changes over time.
 When you first start repaying the loan, principal makes up only a small part of each payment, while the bulk of the payment is interest.
 Each month, the principal portion gets a little bigger, while the interest portion gets a little smaller.

 The exact amount of each payment that goes to principal depends on how much you've borrowed, the length of the loan term, the interest rate and how long you've been paying off the loan.
 Say you borrow $200,000 for 30 years at a fixed rate of 5 percent interest.
 Your monthly payment will be $1,073.64.
 Your first payment will include $240.31 toward the principal and $833.33 in interest.

-Down the Road
+Proportion Down the Road

-The reason interest makes up such a big chunk of your payments at the start is that you're paying interest on the entire loan amount -- the entire principal.
+The reason interest makes up such a big chunk of your payments at the start is that you're paying interest on the entire loan amount – the entire principal.
 As you reduce the principal with each payment, the interest due declines, so you have more "room" in your monthly payment for principal.

 Adding it All Up

 At 5 percent interest, you will have made 360 payments of $1,073.64, for a total of just over $386,500.
-Of that, $200,000 went to principal.
-The remaining $186,500 or so was interest.
-At 8 percent, your total payments would equal about $528,300 -- you would have paid $328,300 in interest, far more than the $200,000 you repaid in principal.
+Of that, $200,000 went to principal, and the remaining $186,500 or so was interest.
+At 8 percent, your total payments would equal about $528,300 – you would have paid $328,300 in interest, far more than the $200,000 you repaid in principal.